Indonesia wants smelter supply deal before Newmont can resume exports

 ”They both have to sit together,“ Sukhyar, director-general of coal and minerals at the mining ministry, told reporters. ”We are asking for their (Newmont‘s) certainty in working with Freeport.

-“We recognize that Freeport’s smelter plan also accommodates concentrates from Newmont, so I’ve asked them to meet again to confirm this (plan).”
+“We recognise that Freeport’s smelter plan also accommodates concentrates from Newmont, so I’ve asked them to meet again to confirm this (plan).”
 He did not elaborate.

 The tax is part of government moves to force miners to develop local mineral-processing facilities, which would bring bigger returns for Indonesia from its mineral resources.